vidhya03/my-useful-commands/content/posts/automating-efficiency-and-saving-time/index.en.md

 ## Introduction:
 In the fast-paced world of software development, staying up-to-date with version changes is crucial.
 However, repetitive tasks like manually updating version properties across multiple repositories can be time-consuming and prone to errors.
 In this blog post, we'll explore a real-life example inspired by **James Surowiecki's** concept of `"addition by subtraction"` and discuss how automating version changes not only solves a common problem but also saves valuable time.

-# The Challenge of Manual Version Changes
+# The Challenge of Manual Version Changes - The Friction Point:

-Imagine a scenario where a software development team is responsible for maintaining seven different repositories for their projects.
+Imagine a scenario where a software development team is responsible for maintaining different repositories for their projects.
 With each release, the team must manually update the version property in each repository, commit the changes, and raise a pull request.
 This laborious process not only consumes a significant amount of time but also introduces the risk of inconsistencies and human errors in versioning.

-## The Friction Point:
-Imagine a scenario where a software development team maintains different repositories for their projects.
-With each release, the team is required to manually update the version property in each repository, commit the changes, and raise a pull request.
-This process is not only tedious but also carries the risk of human error, potentially leading to inconsistent versioning across repositories.

 ## Drawing Inspiration from Lean Production:
 **James Surowiecki's** observations about lean production in Japanese factories provide valuable insights into streamlining processes and eliminating waste.
 The Japanese companies identified points of friction in their manufacturing process and eliminated them, resulting in improved efficiency and product reliability.
 We can apply a similar approach to our version change problem by seeking to automate the process and eliminate repetitive effort.